-Sheep Bridge Hot Spring is a 0.8 mile lightly trafficked out and back trail located near Black Canyon City, AZ and features hot springs and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from September until May.
+Sheep Bridge Hot Spring is a 0.8 mile lightly trafficked out and back trail located near Black Canyon City, AZ that features hot springs and is good for all skill levels.
+The trail is primarily used for hiking, walking, and nature trips and is accessible from September until May.

 My family and I have been going to the Sheep Herders Hot Spring for nearly 35 years.
 It has had many changes throughout the years, and we personally have helped build many a "Tubs" in the past.
 It could definitely use some TLC and a larger tub.
 In the past we used to have 250gal water troughs that cascaded into each other, but that was before the Verde took away the banks.

 I would HIGHLY suggest bringing a good rope for a swing from off the Bridge.
 It's real easy to attach off the Suspension Bridge and a lot of fun.

 Here is a link to my movie I made while there https://youtu.be/t3c7kXIbsP8